ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <img src="/images/221.png" alt="mange my vrack 02"/>
 <br/>

-On the right you have a IP section and you can add a new subnet clicking `Add sudnet`{.action} button
+On the right you have a IP section and you can add a new subnet clicking `Add subnet`{.action} button

 <img src="/images/304.png" alt="vrack select"/>
 <br/>